RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add a new file switcher inspired by the Sublime Text one, which can be called with the `Ctrl+P` shortcut.
 It can also be used to look for classes/functions/methods inside a file, using the `@my_function` syntax.

 #### IPython console
-* Drop support for IPython versions less than 3.0.
+* Drop support for IPython 3.0 and older versions.
+* Support the new `qtconsole` package instead.

 #### Debugging
-* Integrate post mortem debugging when running a file.
+* Enter debugging mode if running a file generates errors.
+This is not activated by default.

 #### Profiler
 * Add the ability to save and restore profiler data to compare speed improvements